Nybrogade 6: 18101850s

-1860 census
+1840 census

 Peter Rahlff (1794–), a businessman (grosserer), resided on the ground floor with his wife Louise Netthropp, their seven children (aged three to 17), 28-year-old Caroline Nielsen and three maids.
 Wollert Konow, a man with means, resided on the first floor with his wife Marie Louise Oehlenschlager and two maids.

 Government ownership

 The property was at some point acquired by the government.
 It was partially used as residences available to employees at the Royal Pawn (Assistenshuset).

-The property qas home to 39 residents at the 1880 census.
+The property was home to 39 residents at the 1880 census.
 Adolph Salomon, a master painter, resided on the ground floor with his wife Emma Salomon, (née Lund), their eight children (aged one to 16) and one maid.
 Johan Henrik Valdemar Abel, an office manager (kontorbestyrer) at Assistenshuset, resided on the first floor with his wife Anna Katrine Abel (née Winther), their two children (aged two and three) and one maid.
 Marie Elisabeth Olsen (née Bøy), a widow, resided on the second floor with her sister Rebekka Frederikke Sophie Bøy and her niece Marguritte Eugenie Müller (principal of the Association of Women Teachers).
 Peter Nielsen, an official at Assistenshuset, resided on the third floor with his wife Mariane Nielsen (née Sengebusch), their two sons (aged 24 and 26) and the composer Volkmar Busch.
-Vilhelm Lejmann, a cassier at Assistenshuset, resided on the fourth floor with his housekeeper Emma Nathalie Borchsenius.
+Vilhelm Lejmann, a treasurer at Assistenshuset, resided on the fourth floor with his housekeeper Emma Nathalie Borchsenius.
 Søren Johansen, an official at the Assistenshuset, resided on the ground floor of the side wing with his wife Ane Margrethe Johansen, (née Christensen) and their two children (aged 14 and 23).
 Rasmus Mortensen, a courier at Assistenshuset, resided on the second floor of the side wing with his wife Bertha Mortensen (née Petersen) and their two daughters (aged 24 and 25).
-Laura Charlotte Skou (mée Nielsen), a widow, resided on the second floor of the rear wing with her two sons (aged 20 and 26), her brother Richard T. Rasmussen (painter/artist) and her nephew Almann Christian Frederik Nielsen /musician).
+Laura Charlotte Skou (mée Nielsen), a widow, resided on the second floor of the rear wing with her two sons (aged 20 and 26), her brother Richard T. Rasmussen (painter/artist) and her nephew Almann Christian Frederik Nielsen (musician).

-The property was home to 23 residents at the 10+6 census.
+The property was home to 23 residents at the 1906 census.
 Johan Henrik Valdemar Abel, who was still employed as an office manager at Assistenshuset, was still residing on the first floor with his wife Abel Anna Cathrina and their 29-year-old son Güntelberg Aage Abel.
 Victor Alexander Fischer, a senior clerk (fuldmægtig) at Assistenshuset, resided on the second floor with his wife Alma Nicoline Fischer and their nine children (aged four to 20).
 Dagmar Sørensen, an appraiser at Assistenshuset, resided on the third floor with her daudhter and two sons.
 The daughter worked as a telephonist at Assistenshuset and one of the sons worked there as an assistant.
 The other son was a student.
 Carl Olsen, a caretaker (magasinbetjent) at Assistenshuset, resided on the ground floor of the side wing with his wife Dagmar Olsen and their five-year-old daughter.